-In the Details section, you can change the project name, add a short description, and change project logo.
+In the Details section, you can change the project name, view the Project ID within your organization, add a short description, and change the project logo.

 In the Source strings section, you can enable or disable placeholders unification, and enable or disable the saving of the context and max.length to the downloaded files.